Sotera/GEQE/README.md

 1.  geqe-ml:  Apache Spark machine learning scripts.
 Can be used as a standalone project via command line interface with an Apache Spark Cluster, or as the back end to the geqe web application.

-2. geqe-comm:  Communication Layer / Utility, allows front ends to execute spark jobs and contains various data-loaders.
+1. geqe-comm:  Communication Layer / Utility, allows front ends to execute spark jobs and contains various data-loaders.

-2. LoopBackServer: StrongLoop data API server.
-Abstracts all database interactions for the webserver into an easy to use and discover REST API.
-The loop back server can be used as an integration point between the geqe-ml backend and other front end applications.
+1. Data service (sotera/GEQEDataService):  Loopback-based data API server.
+Abstracts all database interactions for the web app into an easy to use and discover REST API.
+The server can be used as an integration point between the geqe-ml backend and other front end applications.

-3. WebServer:  NodeJS server provides a UI for training / applying models and exploring results.
+1. Web app (sotera/GEQEWebApp):  NodeJS server provides a UI for training / applying models and exploring results.

 ## Getting Started

 1. First go to the geqe-ml directory and see the README and docs.
 You'll need to setup some data and an Apache Spark Cluster.
 For front end development only you can setup a MOCK service in place of an actual geqe-ml backend, see geqe-comm/MockGeqeConsumer.py

-2. Install and setup the LoopBackServer (see LoopBackServer/README.md)
+1. Install GEQEDataService (see project README)

-3. Install and setup the WebServer (see WebServer/README.md)
+1. Install GEQEWebApp (see project README)

-4. Run a GeqeConsumer (see geqe-comm) to execute geqe jobs on your spark cluster.
+1. Run a GeqeConsumer (see geqe-comm) to execute geqe jobs on your spark cluster.